It is located in the northern part of North America.

 By 1545, European books and maps had begun referring to this small region along the Saint Lawrence River as Canada.

-unofficially as the Maple Leaf flag.
+the Maple Leaf flag.

 The national flag consisting of a red field with a white square